How to Organize and Display a Postage Stamp Collection

 Avid stamp collectors who start during childhood will remember their first stamp album and the pride they felt slowly filling the book and watching their fledgling collection grow.
 Besides a pair of tweezers and magnifying glass, a stamp album is an essential part of the philatelist's kit.
 It is a place to show off your latest finds and most prized stamps, and also a way of keeping your collection organized and safe from damp, dust, and sunlight, which can all be damaging to stamps.

 Choosing the best stamp album for your needs, however, is not always simple.
 It can depend very much on the size of your collection, the age of your stamps, and your specific field of interest.
-There are also stamp albums which are more suitable for beginner stamp collectors and children.
+There are also stamp albums that are more suitable for beginner stamp collectors and children.

 This article is designed to help you choose the best way of organizing your own collection.
 And please feel free to let me know what type of stamp album you personally use in the comments.